sparkflows/sparkflows-docs/docs/installation/installation/python-install-macos.rst

   python3 --version

-Install Python 3 (if not already there)
+Install Python 3.7 (if not installed)
 ---------------------------------------

 * One way to install Python 3 on macOS is by installing Anaconda https://docs.anaconda.com/anaconda/install/mac-os/